Close Alert Banner

 How We Celebrated:

-• Feb 9: We showcased films featuring Black actors and storylines and offered cultural snacks from the Black diaspora.
+• Movie Day: On February 9, we showcased films featuring Black actors and storylines and offered cultural snacks from the Black diaspora.

-• Feb 16: We supported a local Black-owned business by providing staff with the opportunity to purchase lunch orders.
+• Lunch Orders: On February 16, we supported a local Black-owned business by providing staff with the opportunity to purchase lunch orders.

-• Feb 23: We hosted a celebration event in the Brantford General Hospital (BGH) Cafeteria with a live discussion on the barriers faced by Black employees and patients, as well as systemic issues.
+• BHM Panel: On February 23, we hosted a celebration event in the Brantford General Hospital (BGH) Cafeteria with a live discussion on the barriers faced by Black employees and patients, as well as systemic issues.
 The event was followed by coffee, tea, and snacks from a local Black-owned business.

 We are grateful for the opportunity to celebrate and learn together, and we look forward to continuing this important tradition in the years ahead.